2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Gilbert did not factor into the decision Wednesday, allowing two runs on three hits and two walks over six innings against the Athletics.
-He struck out six.
+Gilbert didn't factor into the decision Wednesday against Kansas City, allowing one run on three hits and three walks over 4.2 innings.
+He struck out seven.

 Subscribe now to instantly reveal our take on this news.